Purely quantum memory in closed systems observed via imperfect measurements: An example

-At stroboscopic times $\tau_S$ (which contain $\tau_{\rm M}$), the quantum and classical lumped distributions coincide, $p_n^Q = p_n^C$ and are both Markovian as they evolve with time.
+At stroboscopic times $\tau_S$, the quantum and classical lumped distributions coincide, $p_n^Q = p_n^C$ and are both Markovian as they evolve with time.
 In Fig.~\ref{fig:Dependencia_temporal}b we show the sum~\eqref{eq:suma} for $y-z = 2,4$ and $N = 6$ to confirm our prediction.
-In this particular case the curves coincide.
-The quantum ``magic'' values are $\tau_{\rm S} = s\pi/3$.
+In this particular case the curves coincide and we have $\tau_{\rm S} = s\pi/3$.